GenericMappingTools/pygmt/doc/contributing.md

 **Inline code example**

-Below the import statements at the top of the file
+Below the import statements at the top of the file:

 ```python
 __doctest_skip__ = ["function_name"]